Mono-to-multilayer transition in growing bacterial colonies

 In this Letter we address these questions theoretically, using a combination of numerical and analytical methods.
-We demonstrate that the mono-to-multilayer transition in a system of growing rod-like cells results from a competition between the in-plane active stresses, that compress the cells laterally, and the vertical restoring forces, owing to the cell-substrate interactions (e.g. cell-substrate adhesion).
+We show that the mono- to multilayer transition in a system of growing rodlike cells results from a competition between the in-plane active stresses, that compress the cells laterally, and the vertical restoring forces, owing to the cell-substrate interactions (e.g. cell-substrate adhesion).
 As the colony expands the internal stress increases until it is sufficiently large to cause extrusion of the first cells.
-In the ideal case of a chain-like colony of compressed laterally-confined non-growing cells, the transition is entirely deterministic and the critical stress at which extrusion initiates can be calculated analytically.
+In the ideal case of a laterally confined chainlike colony of non-growing cells subject to axial compression, the transition is entirely deterministic and the critical stress at which extrusion initiates can be calculated analytically.
 Asynchronous cell division, however, renders the transition stochastic.
 In this case, the critical stress is a continuously distributed random variable and the first extrusion does not necessarily occur at the colony center, despite this being the region of maximal stress.
 Upon modeling cell division as a Poisson process, we can approximately calculate the probability distribution function (PDF) of the position and time associated with the first extrusion.
-Finally, we show that rate of the Poisson process, is analogous to an order parameter and that, in this respect, the mono-to-multilayer instability is likened to a continuous phase transition.
+Finally, we show that the rate of the Poisson process is analogous to an order parameter and that, in this respect, the mono- to multilayer instability is likened to a continuous phase transition.